embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 The PoC implements the concept of step-up authentication for web apps and APIs detailed in my previous [article](https://embesozzi.medium.com/keycloak-step-up-authentication-for-web-and-api-3ef4c9f25d42).
 Therefore, go there if you need more details about it.

-Nevertheless, I've added to the **Bank Portal** the feature for handling the step-up on the API side following the [OAuth 2.0 Step-up Authentication Challenge Protocol](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) proposed standard requiring MFA with Biometrics.
-So, the OAuth Spring API will return 401 Unauthorized with **WWW-Authenticate** header with **insufficient_authentication_level** error message and the defined **acr_values** that indicates to the client application what ACR value to request at the identity provider.
+Nevertheless, I've added to the **Global Bank** portal the feature for handling the step-up on the API side following the [OAuth 2.0 Step-up Authentication Challenge Protocol](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) proposed standard requiring MFA with Biometrics.
+So, the OAuth Spring **Bank Account API** will return 401 Unauthorized with 'WWW-Authenticate' header with 'insufficient_authentication_level' error message and the defined 'acr_values' that indicates to the client application what acr value to request at the identity provider.
 On the client side, the Bank Portal is able to interpred this error and redirect to the user to do the step-up authentication - with a lovely modal explaning the situation.

-In a second application called **Bank Loan Portal**, you will see a full **passwordless** experience with **Passkeys**.
+In a second application called **Bank Loan** portal, you will see a full **passwordless** experience with **Passkeys**.
 This app uses Passkeys to improve the login experience.

-Lastly On the IdP side, I've configured the Passkeys ([WebAuthn](https://webauthn.guide/)) authentication mechanism when the desired acr value is specified.
+Lastly On the Keycloak (IdP) side, I've configured the Passkeys ([WebAuthn](https://webauthn.guide/)) authentication mechanism when the desired acr value is specified.
 Passkey is a new way to sign in that works completely without passwords.
 I use it as 2-factor authentication method by using the security capabilities of your devices like Touch ID and Face ID for the Bank Portal and the passwordless login experience for the Bank Loan Portal.

 ## Overview Architecture

 * Keycloak is responsible for handling the authentication with the standard OpenID Connect.

-* The Bank Portal is an SPA integrated with Keycloak using OpenID Connect.
+* The **Global Bank** Portal is an SPA integrated with Keycloak using OpenID Connect.
 The Portal is capable of handling the 401 Unauthorized with **WWW-Authenticate** header, based on this [standard](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) to perform doing the step-up authentication.

-* The Bank Account API is a Spring Boot protected by OAuth 2.0, acting as [OAuth2 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).
+* The **Bank Account API** is a Spring Boot protected by OAuth 2.0, acting as [OAuth2 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).
 The API follows the [standard](https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge/) to trigger the step-up authentication challenge if the presented access token offers insufficient authentication based on the acr claim.

-* The Bank Loan Portal is a Vue application integrated with Keycloak using OpenID Connect.
+* The **Bank Loan** Portal is a Vue application integrated with Keycloak using OpenID Connect.
 The Portal is authenticated with Keycloak, providing a passwordless experience with Passkeys.

 ![Architure](docs/architecture-2.png)